Previous Engagement Projects

 2019 Engagement Accelerator Projects

 VPSA accepted expressions of interest for Engagement Accelerator projects in fall 2019.
-The Engagement Projects Task Group is currently reviewing applications and will select projects for conditional funding of up to $20,000 each.
+Several projects were selected for conditional funding of up to $20,000 each.

 2018 Engagement Accelerator Projects